danielylingnew/danielylingnew.github.io/docs/_posts/2021-01-31-ling-notes.markdown

 Have a great week!\
 Dan

 P.S.
-I’ll be making the newsletter biweekly (twice monthly) from now on.
+I’ll be making the newsletter biweekly-ish (twice monthly) from now on and writing it more on an ad hoc basis.
 Thanks for reading!

 <br>